 Sarah Krause – Founder

 As a passionate advocate for soil regeneration, Sarah made the decision to create Solai back in 2018.
-Determined to prove that fashion could be contemporary and chic while also being climate-benefical, she began the business.
+With the determination to prove that fashion could be exciting and modern whilst also being climate-beneficial, the business was born.

 The handloom technique is something epic to behold.
 Once sustainably grown crop fibres are spun into yarn, the artisans are ready to weave.
 Although it’s more time consuming than using a machine, the meticulous process barely uses any power, relying instead on a great deal of skill and experience.